airport gate people silhouette

 I respectfully disagree.
 Comfort is paramount to travel, in my opinion; and whenever I am dressed up, I am usually not comfortable.

-Whenever I travel, I almost always wear a pair of black jeans and either a comfortable shirt with buttons; a polo shirt; or a nice T-shirt.
-There are no tears or holes in my clothing.
-No obscene or offensive words are printed on any shirt that I wear.
+Whenever I travel, I almost always wear a pair of black jeans and either a comfortable shirt with buttons, a polo shirt, or a nice T-shirt with no tears or holes in my clothing; and no obscene or offensive words are printed on any shirt that I wear.
 The footwear of choice is sneakers or running shoes; but they are not in day-glow colors with flashing lights and a roller wheel embedded in the heel.
-One pair which I have worn looks like actual shoes from a distance, as they were all black from heel to sole.
+Most pairs of sneakers which I have worn over the years resemble actual shoes from a distance, as they were all black from heel to sole.

-In other words, I dress casually — but neat.
-Unlike blue jeans — which can evoke casual to the eyes of others — black jeans give more of an appearance of slacks while still providing the comfort of jeans, in my opinion…
+In other words, I dress casually — but neat and not like an obvious slob.
+Unlike blue jeans — which can possibly evoke casual to the eyes of others — black jeans give more of an appearance of slacks while still providing the comfort of jeans, in my opinion…

 …and these days, jeans come in all sorts of colors: beige to mimic khakis; green to mimic slacks — or blue if you want that classic casual look that has survived for decades.

-Thankfully, I rarely wear suits; and that is only when I plan on heading straight to an appointment when the flight concludes.
+Thankfully, I am rarely required to wear suits while traveling; and that is only when I plan on heading straight to an appointment when the flight concludes.

 Saving Space in Baggage?